esamcyber/SparksApp/README.md

 # Sparks App
 This app is a simple app that provides social interaction based on the time of day.
-The purpose is to encourage users to engage and  thrcommuncation with othersoughout the day
+The purpose is to encourage users to engage and communicate with others throughout the day

 # Features
-Displays different messages depending on the time of day Button to "Show Suggested" results
+Displays different messages depending on the time of day Button to "Get Suggested" results
 Button to reset input

 # How the app works
-Enter the time of day (" morning, mid-morning, lunch, afternoon, dinner ") User will then click "Show Suggestion"
+Enter the time of day (" morning, mid-morning, lunch, afternoon, dinner ") User will then click "Get Suggestion"
 App will show a suggestion based on the time of day inputed A relevant message will appear
 Reset button will reset everything